 - Customize dynamic content SmartBlocks based on a customer's nearest store.

-- Create dynamic product recommendations based on a customer’s location.
+- Create dynamic product recommendations based on a customer's geographic location.

-- Use marketing rules to target customers differently depending on location.
+- Use marketing rules to target customers differently depending on geographic locations.

 - Define locations using a range of fields, including custom-drawn map areas.